Frank Hague standing outside his residence at 2600 Hudson (later Kennedy) Boulevard.

 Hague's personal control of Jersey City formally came to an end with the mayoralty election on May 10, 1949.
 John V. Kenny, who campaigned on the Freedom Ticket, removed Hague's successor Eggers by a margin of 4-to-3 or 22,000 votes.
 Kenny, also from the Horseshoe, had been one of Hague's lieutenants, known as the "Twelve Apostles."
 Kenny presented himself as a reformer as Hague had done and, to the surprise of many, Kenny carried the Second Ward where Hague had started his amazing career.

-Hague died in his Park Avenue apartment New York City on January 1, 1956, at age 79, and is buried in an impressive mausoleum at the north-central part of Holy Name Cemetery in Jersey City.
+Hague died in his apartment at 480 Park Avenue, New York City, on January 1, 1956, at age 79, and is buried in an impressive mausoleum at the north-central part of Holy Name Cemetery in Jersey City.
+Arrangements were made by the Lawrence G. Quinn Funeral Home, 298 Academy Street, and a requiem high mass was celebrated at St. Aedan's Church.
+He was survived by his wife, son Frank Hague, Jr. and adopted daughter Ann "Peggy" Loughran (d.
+August 25, 2016).

 Alexander, Jack.
 "King